backstage/backstage/docs/frontend-system/architecture/25-extension-overrides.md

 ## Overriding declared outputs

 When overriding an extension you can provide a new output declaration.
-This **replaces** any existing output declaration, which means that you want to forward any of the original output you will need to declare it again.
+This **replaces** any existing output declaration, which means that if you want to forward any of the original output you will need to declare it again.
 The following example shows how to override an extension and replace the output declaration:

 ```tsx
 // Original extension